Looking to publish? Meet your dream editor on Reedsy.

 6. Ask questions and see if they turn up the pressure

-Another tactic to take is to ask the representative of the company you're dealing with a couple of questions.
+Another tactic is to ask the representative of the company you're dealing with a couple of questions.
 You can pick smaller details, like information on publishing costs, the target market, or distribution channels.

 Not only do you want to see their answers, but you can also gauge plenty from their reaction.
 Seasoned scammers won’t bat an eyelid, but they will try to fluster you — they will amp up the time pressure, urging you to take the deal before it's too late.
-They will try to panic you, rather than answer your question.
+They will try to panic you rather than answer your question.

 7. If in doubt, walk away